 The venerable Emily Post Institute advises to think ‘FORKS’—minus the ‘R’—working from left to right, as a helpful way to remember:

 - F: forks

 - S: spoons

 Set wine glasses to the right of the plate, just above the dinner knife.
-Place the water glass to the bottom right.
-The bread plate belongs above the forks and napkin.
+Place the water glass on the bottom right.
+The bread plate belongs above the forks and napkins.